signalogic/SigSRF_SDK/README.md

     cd /home/sigsrf_sdk_demo/Signalogic/apps/mediaTest/mediaMin

-... depending on which EdgeStream app you want to run.
+... depending on which Mediashark™ app you want to run.
 The <a href="https://www.github.com/signalogic/SigSRF_SDK/blob/master/mediaTest_readme.md">mediaMin and mediaTest page</a> gives example command lines for streaming media, transcoding, speech recognition, waveform file and USB audio processing, and more.

 <a name="ASRDockerContainer"></a>
 ### ASR Docker Container